Use these tips to review goals and make steady progress towards achieving the goals that you set for yourself.

 - Create a “Goal Action Plan” for each new goal.

 - Add a new positive habit to your daily rhythm each month or quarter.

 - Hone and refine habits and goal action plan(s) every week.

 - Repeat and review goals weekly, monthly, quarterly, or yearly.

-Get out a blank piece of paper or use the FREE Brain Dump Worksheet included in our QuickStart Weekly Planning Guide to get started!
+Get a blank piece of paper, or use the FREE Brain Dump Worksheet in our QuickStart Weekly Planning Guide to get started!
 Get yours HERE–> QuickStart Weekly Planning Guide.